 - Add key to ssh-agent

-- Add new key to Bitbucket, Github, and Acquia accounts (Acquia requires an RSA key.
+- Add new key to Bitbucket, Github, Gitlab, Pantheon and Acquia accounts as needed (Acquia requires an RSA key.
 Hopefully they will support ed25519 in the future, but in the meantime using RSA will make your life easier.)

 - Install Oh My Zsh